mento-protocol/docs/build-on-mento/integration-overview/README.md

 ### [Integrate Stables](integrate-stables.md)

 Add support for Mento stable assets in your DeFi protocol, wallet, payment system, or exchange.
-Learn how to handle cUSD, cEUR, cREAL, and eXOF tokens in your application.
+Learn how to handle USDm, EURm, BRLm, and XOFm tokens in your application.

 ### [Integrate the Broker](integrate-the-broker.md)